 medication regimens, or continuing care.
-Sartorius (2023) refers to stigma as a barrier to social inclusion, and states that it affects not only patients but also their families and health care providers [116]. al. (2023)Guan et examined social isolation and loneliness among caregivers of people with SMDs, and showed a considerable knowledge gaps in this area, for further research calling into that interventions target isolation [117].
+Sartorius (2023) refers to stigma as a barrier to social inclusion, and states that it affects not only patients but also their families and health care providers [116].
+Guan et al. (2023)examined social isolation and loneliness among caregivers of people with SMDs, and showed a considerable knowledge gaps in this area, further calling for research into interventions that target isolation [117].
 Agenagnew and Kassaw (2020)emphasized that the recurrence of mental illness can exacerbate stigma, and reduce social functioning for both patients and their families, which negatively affect their health, social standing, and human rights [24].
 Adebiyi et al. (2018) reported that social stigma may lead to non-adherence medication regimen, which result in the disease relapse and re-hospitalization [2].

-Another challenge of caring for patients with SMDs is complexity in diagnosis, treatment, and disease According literature. management. to diverse symptoms and signs such as altered sleep pattern [28,66,78,79,118], changes of appetite [119-121], loss of sexual desire, and neglect of grooming and personal hygiene [28].
-Studies also highlight the feelings of fatigue and reduced energy in with mental illness [29,79,120]. patients Saito et al. (2020) reported that patients schizophrenia exhibit with cognitive, perceptual, and emotional changes several weeks before a relapse, showing as nonspecific symptoms such as anxiety, malaise, poor concentration, insomnia, and mild psychotic [31].
-Gaebel symptoms and Riesbeck (2014)identified several SMDs. predictors of including worry, irritability, low mood, diminished energy, forgetfulness. neglect of hygiene and appearance and lack of interest in usual activities [28].
-However, these symptoms may also be indicative of physical illnesses, SMDs making timely diagnosis of particularly challenging.
-Failure to recognize early warning signs can lead to delayed diagnosis and treatment, and increases the burden of care [31].
+Another challenge of caring for patients with SMDs is complexity in diagnosis, treatment, and disease management.
+According to literature. diverse symptoms and signs such as altered sleep pattern [28,66,78,79,118], changes of appetite [119-121], loss of sexual desire, and neglect of grooming and personal hygiene [28].
+Studies also highlight the feelings of fatigue and reduced energy in with mental illness [29,79,120]. patients Saito et al. (2020) reported that patients with schizophrenia exhibit cognitive, perceptual, and emotional changes several weeks before a relapse, showing as nonspecific symptoms such as anxiety, malaise, poor concentration, insomnia, and mild psychotic symptoms [31].
+Gaebel and Riesbeck identified (2014)several predictors SMDs, including of worry, irritability, low mood, diminished energy, neglect forgetfulness, of hygiene and appearance and lack of interest in usual [28].
+However, these symptoms may also be indicative of physical illnesses, diagnosis SMDs making timely of particularly challenging.
+Failure to recognize early warning signs can lead to diagnosis and treatment, delayed and increases the burden of care [31].

-Additionally, comorbidity with other mental, physical, and behavioral disorders significant risk factor for presents а treatment failure and disease relapse in patients with SMDs.
-Buckman et al. (2018) found that the presence of multiple conditions, such as depression combined with alcohol addiction or anxiety disorders, significantly increases the risk of relapse [109].
-Similarly, Hoertel et al. (2017)referred comorbid conditions to as predictors of relapse in major depression [68].
-Fikreyesus et al. (2016) also found that physical illnesses such cancer. as osteoporosis, and rheumatoid arthritis contribute to relapse in individuals with severe mental disorders [26].
+Additionally, comorbidity with other mental, physical, and behavioral disorders significant risk presents factor treatment failure and disease relapse in patients with SMDs.
+Buckman et al. (2018) found the presence that of multiple conditions, such as depression combined with alcohol addiction or anxiety disorders, significantly increases the risk of relapse Similarly, Hoertel al. [109]. et (2017)referred comorbid conditions predictors of relapse in major depression [68].
+Fikreyesus et al. (2016) also found that physical illnesses such as cancer. osteoporosis, and rheumatoid arthritis contribute to relapse in individuals with severe mental disorders [26].
 Integrated care models which address both psychiatric and non-psychiatric problems and needs, are essential for improving health outcomes in these patients.

 Inefficient disease management is another challenge of care in patients with SMDs.
-Poorly designed treatment plans, incomplete follow-up, non-adherence to medication regimen, and drug side effects are among suboptimal care outcomes [75].
+Poorly designed treatment plans, follow-up, incomplete non-adherence medication regimen, and drug side effects are among suboptimal care outcomes [75].
 Schizophrenia, in particular, presents diagnostic complexities due to its diverse symptoms, requiring careful coordination between clinical and psychosocial aspects of care [38].
-Frequent follow-ups, extended medication periods, and monitoring of treatment efficacy and drug side effects are essential for the relapse prevention, yet drugs side effects can disrupt treatment adherence and increase risk of relapse by up to 35.6 times [75].
-Ensuring continuous monitoring of patient's symptoms and behaviors remains crucial, even during the recovery phase when the disease appears to be under control.
+Frequent follow-ups, extended medication periods, and monitoring treatment efficacy and drug side effects are essential for the relapse prevention, yet drugs side effects can disrupt treatment adherence and increase risk of relapse by up to 35.6 times [75].
+Ensuring continuous monitoring of patient's symptoms behaviors remains crucial, even during the recovery phase when the disease appears to be under control.